-Anatolia Capital Corp. (the 'Owner') has submitted the following applications (the 'Applications') to facilitate the development shown on Attachments 3 to 5.
-Three buildings are proposed on the entirety of the Subject Lands, however, only Building 1 (the 'Development') as identified in Attachment 3, is being considered at this time.
+Anatolia Investments Corp. (the 'Owner') has submitted the following applications (the 'Applications') to facilitate the development shown on Attachment 3 to 5.
+Two buildings have been proposed on the entirety of the Subject Lands, however, only Building 1 (the 'Development'), as identified in Attachment 3, is being considered at this time.

-- 1. Zoning By-law Amendment File Z.18.025 to amend Zoning By-law 1-88, specifically to rezone the Subject Lands from "A Agricultural Zone" to "EM1 Prestige Employment Area Zone", "EM1(H) Prestige Employment Area Zone" with the Holding Symbol "(H)", "EM2(H) General Employment Area Zone" with the Holding Symbol "(H)", and "OS1 Open Space Conservation Zone", in the manner shown on Attachment 3, and to permit site-specific zoning exceptions identified in Table 1 of this report. - 2.
-Site Development File DA.18.065, as shown on Attachments 3 to 5, to permit the development of one employment building identified as "Building 1" in Attachment 3.
+- 1. Zoning By-law Amendment File Z.18.027 to amend Zoning By-law 1-88, to rezone the Subject Lands from "A Agricultural Zone" to "A Agricultural Zone", "EM1 Prestige Employment Area Zone", "EM1(H) Prestige Employment Area Zone" with the Holding Symbol "(H)", "EM2(H) General Employment Area Zone", with the Holding Symbol "(H)", and "OS1 Open Space Conservation Zone", in the manner shown on Attachment 3, and to permit site-specific zoning exceptions identified in Table 1 of this report. - 2.
+Site Development File DA.18.067, as shown on Attachments 3 to 5, to permit the development of one employment building identified as "Building 1" in Attachment 3.